About The Bray

 Upon DeWeese’s retirement in 2006, Steven Young Lee accepted the position as Resident Artist Director.
 In 2008 and as part of a Comprehensive Kiln Project, seven new state-of-the-art, energy-efficient kilns were installed in the Shaner Studio’s kiln room, both reducing costs to artists and dramatically increasing the range of work resident artists can create.

-Lee continues the work of enhancing facilities and educational opportunities to meet the needs of today’s ceramic artists.
+In 2022, Rebecca Harvey became the Executive Director of The Bray and continues the work of enhancing facilities and educational opportunities to meet the needs of today’s ceramic artists.